getjavelin/javelin-iac/docs/Architecture.md

 ## AWS Disaster Recovery (DR) Runbook

-The DR setup in AWS cloud is an `active - passive cluster` in 2 different region, where one region will be always serve read and write traffic and another one read traffic until the switchover happen either via automatically or manually.
+The DR setup in AWS cloud is an `active - passive cluster` in 2 different regions, where active region will be always serves READ/WRITE traffic and passive region serves READ traffic.
+The switchover of passive to active can be setup Auto or Manual.

 These are the steps we have to follow in manual DR process